darshanK72/Books-Listing-CRUD/README.md

 # BookListingCRUD

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.
+This project is CRUD application made using Angular and Firebase.

 ## Development server